Claim Back Marriage Tax Online

 • UK photo driving licence

-• A payslip from the last three months or a P60 for the last tax year
+• A payslip from the last three months or a P60 for the last financial year

 • Details of a tax credit claim